The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

-Our theoretical analysis shows that the impact of our algorithms on redistribution is complex (\cref{prop:algo}).
-The direct effect of applying local market power is that some students lose their state funding and other students win by gaining admission to the program with state funding (instead of being unassigned or being assigned to a less desirable alternative).
-But, if the program already filled its capacity for self-funded students, this means that some students will lose their assignment to the unfunded contract.
-Additionally, displaced students (either winners or losers) can lead to chains of reassignments.
+Panel C provides statistics on the set of losers from the preference flip algorithm.
+We find that the preference flip algorithm generates 4,260 losers relative to \SRDA.
+The majority of losers (more than 70 percent) are assigned to the same program under less favorable financial terms.
+The rest of the losers are assigned to another program under a contract they ranked lower or become unassigned.
+Our theoretical analysis shows that the impact of the preference flip algorithm on redistribution is complex (\cref{prop:algo}).
+The direct effect of applying local market power is that some applicants lose their state funding and other applicants win by gaining admission to the program with state funding (instead of being unassigned or being assigned to a less desirable alternative).
+But, if the program already filled its capacity for self-funded applicants, this means that some applicants will lose their assignment to the unfunded contract.
+Additionally, displaced applicants (either winners or losers) can lead to chains of reassignments.
 This complexity is reflected in Panels B and C. Our empirical evaluation shows that, in spite of the theoretical possibility, a relatively small number of losers become unassigned or assigned to a new program.

+We also evaluate what a single college can achieve by applying local market power.
+To this end, we focus on programs that can increase the size of their cohort (have unfilled self-funded capacity) and run a version of preference flip algorithm that allows only this program to apply local market power (by initializing $A'=A\cap\left(S\times\{c\}\times T\right)$).
+We find that, on average, the number of applicants assigned to this program increases by 3.6.
+This number corresponds to a total increase of 1,741 applicants (compared to 1,558 when $A' = A$).

 Column (2) of \cref{tab:core_size} presents the results of changing \SRDA to \SPDA.
 As predicted by \cref{prop:rural}, \SPDA and \SRDA assign the same number of applicants.
 Furthermore, changing the assignment mechanism from \SRDA to \SPDA only changes the allocation of 8 applicants (approximately 0.01\%).
 Consistent with \cref{prop:consensus}, all 8 applicants prefer their \SPDA assignment.